MATH 1101 - Fundamentals of College Mathematics

 MATH 2215 - Calculus II

-Prerequisite: MATH 2214 or advisor approval.
+Prerequisite: A grade of C- or better in MATH 2214 or advisor approval.

 A continuation of Calculus I, completing the development of the integral.
 Integration topics include: integration by parts, trigonometric substitution, method of partial fractions, length of curves, surfaces, and volumes of revolutions.
 Other topics include: infinite series, tests of convergence; power series, radius of convergence, and Taylor’s series.
 Other topics may include calculus of conic sections, vector algebra, and scalar and vector product.